FREE Shipping on orders over $899

 • Drop

-• In addition, it prevents and treats many diseases of the urinary system, reduces the chances of developing kidney stones and prostate problems in men.
+• In addition, it prevents and treats many urinary tract diseases, reducing the chances of developing kidney stones and prostate problems in men.

 • Stops bleeding

-• Horsetail has pectic and gallic acids that prevent bleeding.
-It is used in:
+• Horsetail contains pectic and gallic acids that prevent bleeding.
+It is used for:

 • Uterine bleeding